LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

                                                  Node &res);

-``nlevels`` specifies the number of tesselation levels/layers to generate.
-If this value is specified as 1 or less, only the central tesselation level (i.e. the octogon in the center of the geometry) will be generated in the result.
+``nlevels`` specifies the number of tessellation levels/layers to generate.
+If this value is specified as 1 or less, only the central tessellation level (i.e. the octagon in the center of the geometry) will be generated in the result.

 The resulting data is placed the Node ``res``, which is passed in via reference.